As an Amazon Associate I earn from qualifying purchases @AMAZON

 Everest Challenge Training — Weight Loss Trend

-Related: body fat, Everest Challenge, Hard Core, Rides, training
+Related: body fat, Everest Challenge, hard core, metabolism, Rides, training

 I started training seriously on Dec 31, 2010 for the Everest Challenge, after a multi-year break, with a weight of about 202 pounds, which is 23 pounds over my 2006 racing weight of 179, which is about 12% body fat, lean for me after high school.
 Any weight over 180 and I might as well not even attempt the race— it’s just too demanding and those extra pounds are tough to carry uphill.